Small multiples are an array of graphs on the same scale that are grouped together in a row or grid and are often used to simplify a data display.

 The key is really that the tiny graphs are all on the same scale, meaning their y-axis all have the same maximum and minimum values.
 Doing so allows a viewer to compare the mini graphs to one another.

 Gender comparison by location of program

 In this example, gender is graphed by location of program.

 Source: Stephanie Evergreen

 Choose small multiples when a single graph is too cluttered or complicated because too many variables need to be displayed.
-Don’t use this option if the scales would have to be altered.
+Don’t use this method if the scales would have to be altered.

 Because the graphs are tiny, they need to be very simplified.
-Eliminate gridlines, tickmarks, and any other clutter that isn’t necessary.
-In terms of labeling, you can usually get away with labeling the left most graph in the series and then skip labeling the rest.
+Eliminate gridlines, tick marks, and any other clutter that isn’t necessary.
+In terms of labelling, you can usually get away with labelling the leftmost graph in the series and then skip labelling the rest.
 If possible, order the array of tiny graphs from greatest to least on one category.

 Other ways to compare sets of values

 Tufte, E. (1983).
 The visual display of quantitative information.
 Cheshire, CN: Graphics Press.